 The camera was controlled using Astro Photography Tool, where I was able to control utilize the TEC feature of this one-shot-color camera.
 I cooled the camera sensor down to -20C, and used the Unity Gain setting during my imaging session.
 The ASI294MC-Pro has been a pleasure to use thus far, and I hope to capture many more images this summer with it.

 In total, I collected 130 x 1-minute subs.
 The image above includes 2 hours and 9 minutes of total integrated exposure time.
 The images were dithered between each frame, which really helps reduce noise when shooting a large sequence of images.
 Star clusters are a great astrophotography target to shoot when the moon is out and can be enjoyed using a one-shot-color camera such as a DSLR or dedicated astronomy camera.

 Baader Moon and Skyglow Filter

 M13 is rather small in a wide-field refractor such as the ED80 I used for the photo above.
 That ED80 has a focal length of 480mm, just to give you an idea of what to expect.
 The final image was substantially cropped from the original frame.

 If you shoot through light pollution in your backyard like I do, globular clusters are a satisfying target.
 The short exposure lengths needed help keep the city glow at bay.
 A stack of 30″ exposures at ISO 800 should be more than enough to record this beautiful globular cluster from the city.
 No light-pollution filters were used when capturing my image.

 You might have noticed a distant galaxy in my image.
-Longer exposures using a tracking mount will reveal NGC 6207 next to the M13 globular cluster.
-The star diffraction spikes were added synthetically using the star spikes action in the Astronomy Tools Action Set.
+Longer exposures using a tracking mount will reveal NGC 6207 sitting close by to the M13 globular cluster.

 View More of my Astrophotography Images in the Photo Gallery